 Coronavirus (also called COVID-19) is a respiratory illness that spreads easily.
-The virus that causes COVID-19 is a new coronavirus that was first identified during an outbreak in Wuhan, China.

-How Does COVID-19 Spread?
+How does COVID-19 spread?

-Experts think the virus spreads mainly from person-to-person in these ways:
+The virus spreads mainly from person-to-person in these ways:

-Is it Possible to Spread COVID-19 if You’re not Sick?
+Is it possible to spread COVID-19 if you’re not sick?

-Maybe.
-People are thought to be most contagious when they are the sickest and have symptoms.
-However, it may be possible to spread the virus before you have symptoms.
+Yes.
 There have been reports of some people who didn’t have symptoms spreading infection, but this is not thought to be the main way the virus spreads.

 It may be possible to get infected with COVID-19 by touching a surface or object that has the virus on it and then touching your mouth, nose, or eyes.
 Be sure to regularly clean and disinfect surfaces you touch a lot every day.
 These include doorknobs, light switches, countertops, tables, handles, desks, phones, keyboards, toilets, faucets and sinks.

-What are Symptoms of COVID-19 Infection?
+What are symptoms of COVID-19 infection?

 People with COVID-19 infection may have flu-like symptoms ranging from mild illness to severe illness and death.
 Symptoms may appear 2 to 14 days after exposure.
 But some people with COVID-19 never have symptoms.